Practice Management

 An example specific to law firms would be the sub-account of segregated liabilities.
 Under the heading of segregated liabilities, your chart of accounts should include pooled trust accounts and separate, interest-bearing trust accounts.

 Records for Each Account As noted, a proper chart of accounts facilitates the appropriate recording of the transactions within those accounts.
-Following accounting best practices, each transaction requires a debit from one account and a credit to another.
+Following law firm accounting best practices, each transaction requires a debit from one account and a credit to another.

 This double-entry system arises from a basic accounting equation: Assets equals liabilities plus equities.
 An increase in asset and expense accounts is a debit, while an increase in credit, equity, and revenue accounts is a credit.
 Your law firm's accounting software enforces double-entry recording -- and your chart of accounts enables it.